 The MacBook Pro running Mac OS X Lion – 10.7 was our test system (the latest version).
 Unfortunately, there are no out-of-market upgrades for the MacBook.

-The MacBook has received no out of market upgrades.
-The beauty of using a Mac compared to Windows is that the systems are uniform for the most part which makes the operating system feel consistent.
-Plus, it makes running tests like ours for valuable reviews which you find useful easier.
+Compared to Windows, the beauty of using a Mac is that the systems are uniform, making the operating system feel consistent.
+It also makes it easier to run tests like ours for valuable reviews that you find helpful.

-Like evaluating everything else, it is important to start with defining the rules.
-The rules here is that any VPN that meets the criteria listed below is worth considering or at the very least is worth checking out.
-That’s even if it isn't on the top.
-Unfortunately, out of the dozens of VPNs, we tested only a couple made it through because they checked all the boxes we list below.
+As with everything else, it's critical to start by defining the rules.
+According to the rule, any VPN that meets the criteria listed below is worth considering or, at the very least, checking out, even if it isn't at the very top.
+Unfortunately, only a few of the dozens of VPNs we tested passed because all of the following boxes were checked.

 Easy to Use:

 Because everything is simplified and hassle-free, most Mac users are familiar with the operating system.
 As a result, it's only natural that the VPN app for Mac is equally straightforward.

 A VPN should do more than just mask your IP address; it should also be capable of granting you access to content that is otherwise geo-locked or blocked.
 Netflix, BBC iPlayer, and other streaming services, for example, should be available to Mac users.